processone/docs.ejabberd.im/content/admin/configuration/modules.md

 the sender.
 The default value is *max\_user\_offline\_messages*.

 - **bounce\_groupchat**: *true | false*
-This option is use the disable an optimisation that avoids bouncing error messages when groupchat messages could not be stored as offline.
+This option is use the disable an optimization that avoids bouncing error messages when groupchat messages could not be stored as offline.
 It will reduce chat room load, without any drawback in standard use cases.
 You may change default value only if you have a custom module